JorleyOliveira/JorleyOliveira/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## 🔭 I’m currently working on Solfácil as Specialist Backend Engineer.
+## 🔭 I’m currently working on PayPal as Backend Engineer.

 ## 🔭 I am enthusiastic about artificial intelligence applications and passionate about developing software, innovation and business models.